 No matter what your business is, if you’re in California, you’ll benefit from being insured.
 If a non-employee slips and falls due to a workplace hazard or you accidentally damage a client’s property while working in their home, the last thing you need is to pay out-of-pocket for damages.
 In California, Thimble’s business insurance covers:

 At Thimble, the cost of your small business insurance depends on a variety of factors.
 The amount of risk involved in your business, the industry you’re in, and the amount of business you do all play a part in determining your policy premium.

 Another important factor is your location.
 Large metro areas like Los Angeles, San Diego and San Francisco might have higher premiums on average than more rural places in Northern California or the Central Valley.

 Finally, Thimble will look at factors such as your crew size, coverage amount and the number of years you’ve been in business before determining how much your premium will be.

 By the month

 Setting up shop in California means being a part of an economy that keeps the pioneering spirit alive through ingenuity, hard work and outstanding service.
-As you continue your journey as an entrepreneur in the Golden State, consider how you can protect your investment and mitigate costly setbacks by getting the insurance policies you need.
+As you continue your journey as an entrepreneur in the Golden State, consider how you can protect your investment and mitigate costly setbacks by getting the business insurance coverage you need.